-At 10am on Sundays, we settle down to listen deeply for the “still, small voice” of the Divine in our midst.
-At some point, someone will probably stand and share a message they’ve received.
+At 10am on Sundays, we settle down (on Zoom) to listen deeply for the “still, small voice” of the Divine in our midst.
+At some point, someone will probably share a message they’ve received.

-About 20 minutes in, the kids head out for their religious education classes, and any latecomers waiting in the lobby come in.
+About 20 minutes in, the kids head out for their religious education classes.

 We do this for about an hour, then we share our joys (prayers of thanks) and concerns (prayer requests) with the community.